PapaZola510/Port-Scanner-Python/README.md

 script attempts to connect to the ports and reports back what ports open

 Features:
-Scans the common used ports
+-Scans the common used ports
-accepts domains and IP addresses
+-accepts domains and IP addresses
-Used python sockets to attempt connections displays the open ports after scanning
+-Used python sockets to attempt connections
+-displays the open ports after scanning

 code to run: " py port_scanner.py <target>" run in terminal vscode